dersonsena/darkmira-carsale/README.md

 yarn start
 ```

-When executing this command, the output below should appear on your terminal.
-Now, just go to your browser and type `http://localhost:3000`.
+When executing this command, the output below should appear on your terminal:

 ```bash
 Compiled successfully!